 The building was commissioned by paper tycoon Lucius Fisher, president of the Union Bag and Paper, and it is located just north of the historic Printer's Row in Chicago.
 Though constructed by the Daniel Burnham firm, the actual design was conducted by Charles Atwood, who did much of his early work in New York.
 Thus, the building is notable for its Chicago School design and function, but its aesthetics draw from several other styles.

-The Fisher Building was revolutionary for its time as it features a steel frame structure and an exterior comprised 75% windows and 25% terra cotta.
 Originally constructed as an eighteen-story tower, a two-story addition was added in 1907.
 The most prominent characteristics of the building is its gothic ornamentation and aquatic creature carvings.
 Indeed, marine details and mythical sea creatures adorn a large portion of the building, as well as crabs, salamanders, dolphin door handles, starfish, frogs, and ornamental fish on the glass.

 Smith, Carl.
 The Plan of Chicago: Daniel Burnham and the Remaking of the American City.
 Chicago: University of Chicago Press, 2006.

 Westfall, Carroll William.
 Nomination Form: Fisher Building.
 National Register of Historic Places.
 Accessed July 22, 2017. https://archive.org/stream/NationalRegisterNominationsForChicago/FisherBldg.NrNom#page/n5/mode/2up.